Programme

 No items found.

-This session will explore industrial applications, including biogenic CO₂, and its role in the circular economy.
+This session will explore industrial applications, and its role in the circular economy.
 We’ll discuss how CO₂ utilization supports climate goals while creating business opportunities, emphasizing the cost benefits of making products instead of just storing CO₂.

-In this closing panel, industry leaders, researchers, and NGOs will come together to debate the future of CCS and CCUS.
+In this closing panel, industry leaders and researchers will come together to debate the future of CCS and CCUS.

 The panel will address urgent questions: What is at stake if we delay action?
 What is needed to make CCUS a cornerstone of global climate strategy?